UniMath/agda-unimath/src/foundation-core/retractions.lagda.md

 is identical to `p : x ＝ y` for all `p : x ＝ y`, we simply proceed by identification elimination.
-Then it suffices to show that `(H x)⁻¹ ∙ (H x)` is identical by `refl`, which is indeed the case by the left inverse law of concatenation of identifications.
+Then it suffices to show that `(H x)⁻¹ ∙ (H x)` is identical to `refl`, which is indeed the case by the left inverse law of concatenation of identifications.

 ```agda